 It almost makes me not want to publish this post.
 After all, social media exposure is one reason why so many outdoor places are now seeing record crowds.
 Instead, I’ll say this: if you do visit Lion Lakes, please do absolutely everything you can to keep it quiet and peaceful and pristine.
 Please stay on the trail, don’t step on plants or pick wildflowers, and pack out all your trash.
 Please be courteous of other visitors and don’t disrupt their solitude.
 Let’s keep this place the beautiful mountain oasis that it is so everyone else can enjoy it as much as my mom and I did.

-To read about the many other Rocky hikes I’ve completed, click here.
+Read about the many other Rocky hikes I’ve completed here.

 The Important Stuff:

 - Getting there: the hike leaves from the Wild Basin parking lot in the southeast corner of Rocky; arrive early, parking often fills by 7am

 - Fees and passes: admission to Rocky is $25/car for a 1-day pass or $35/car for a 7-day pass; Interagency Annual Passes are accepted.
 From May-Oct 2021, if you arrive after 9:00am and do not have a backpacking permit, you will also need a timed entry permit to access this trailhead

 - Hiking: round trip distance to Lion Lake #1 is 14 miles (22.5 km) + 2850 vertical feet (870 m) if you stay on the main trail or 12.8 miles (20.6 km) if you take the campsite cutoff; add 2 miles (3.2 km) + 450 feet (135 m) round trip for Lion #2 and Snowbank Lakes